 Editor’s note: I conducted this interview in a devil’s advocate style in an attempt to refute every possible justification for wearing fur.
 It worked.

 The Fur Bearer-Defenders is one of the first organizations I became involved in to protect animal rights.
 Fur, which again has become trendy, is a luxury gained at the expense of innocent animals.
 There are many rationalizations for this (rational-lies) such as it’s good for the environment and that nothing equals the warmth of fur.
 Plus, the myth still lingers that today’s trapping methods are more humane than those previously used.
-For the truth on these matters I turned to Jennifer Allen; director of the Fur-Bearer Defenders.
-Her answers are unforgettable.

 Every year, over eight billion cows, pigs, chickens, turkeys, sheep, and goats are raised, transported and slaughtered under grossly cruel and inhumane conditions.
 The vast majority of these animals are reared in intense confinement operations, commonly referred to as “factory farms.”
 Cramped into cages and crates, or pressed together in overcrowded pens, these animals endure unbearable conditions in dark, windowless buildings.
 Read more